 How Are We Doing?

 - Search for us on NASPAA site to see report statistics

 - We are around 200 students and 10 faculty strong.
 Big enough to provide a variety of courses and skill areas and a good faculty student ratio.

 Most of our students complete the MPA degree within two to two and one half years.
-The table below reflects our graduation rates within the time frames indicated.
+The table below reflects our graduation rates within the time frames indicated using the time frame employed by NASPAA.
 Note that part time students may take longer to complete the degree.

 Cumulative Graduation Rate